kcvinker/Nimforms/README.md

 2. Place the **Nimforms** folder in your project folder.
 3. Import **Nimforms/nimforms** module in your source file.
 And start coding.
 4. NOTE: Copy and paste the `app.exe.manifest` file from this repo to your exe location.
 And rename the file with your exe file's name.
 For example, if your exe file's name is `program.exe`, the manifest file must be `program.exe.manifest`.
+5. IMPORTANT NOTE: Use the `--mm:refc` flag when compiling your nim file.

 ## Sample code
 This is the code that created the window in above screenshot